pitsios-s/SVHN/README.md

 * `cnn.py`: Contains the code needed to build a deep convolution network.
 We were able to achieve an accuracy of 94.5%

 Finally, for the code to run properly, the data files should be placed in a directory called `res`, at the same level of `src` directory.
 The dataset names are "train_32x32.mat" for the training set, "test_32x32.mat" for the test set and "extra_32x32.mat" for an additional training set.
 The third file is optional, but if used, it dramatically increases prediction accuracy.

+***Note:*** Current implementation implies that the whole dataset(including extra cases) can fit into RAM.
+This typically requires about 9GB RAM.
+This will be fixed in the future.

+#### This project was conducted as part of the "Content Analytics" class of the M.Sc. in Business Analytics, Athens University of Economics & Business.